 - ¾ cup frozen corn, green bean, & carrot

 - 1 lime (cut into wedges for serving)

 - ground black pepper

-- Add the frozen vegetables.
-If desired, remove some of the fat that float to the top with a spoon while boiling.
+- Add the frozen vegetables and cook for a couple minutes.
+If desired, carefully remove some of the fat that float to the top with a spoon while boiling.

 - Remove from heat.
 Remove the chicken and celery with tongs.
 Place the chicken on a cutting board to cool.
 Discard the celery.

 - Meanwhile, in a blender, add the cilantro and ½ cup water.
 Blend until the cilantro is minced.
 Stir into the soup.